cewing/codefellows_f2_python/source/supplements/python_learning_resources.rst

 * `Think Python <http://greenteapress.com/thinkpython/>`_: Methodical and
   complete.
 This book offers a very "computer science"-style introduction to Python.
-It is really an intro to Python *in the service of* Computer Science, though, so not so while helpful for the absolute newcomer, it isn't quite as "pythonic" as it might be.
+It is really an intro to Python *in the service of* Computer Science, though, so while helpful for the absolute newcomer, it isn't quite as "pythonic" as it might be.

 * `Core Python Programming <http://corepython.com/>`_: Only available as a dead